An All-Encompassing Guidebook to Creating Successful Apps

-Casey Brown - Baseline Creative
+- Casey Brown

 What You'll Learn

-Too often people have a great idea for an app but it's never built because the process of successfully creating and launching an app is overwhelming.
+Too often people have a great idea for an app but it's never built because the process of successfully creating and launching an app can be overwhelming.
 Worse yet, people may spend their precious time and hard-earned cash building it, and after the launch they sit back and wait for sales that never come.